Chapter 8: The Power of Summary: Understanding Others’ Ideas and Using Those Ideas Ethically

 Icon for the Creative Commons Attribution-NonCommercial 4.0 International License

-Essentials of Communication Copyright © 2023 by Michael Cop and Janel Atlas is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.
+Essentials of Communication Copyright © 2023 by Michael Cop (Editor), University of Otago (and various authors as noted on individual chapters) is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.

 Share This Book